Give notice about occupational accident

 Other obligations in case of injury or illness

-All physicians have an obligation to report work-related illnesses (Norwegian only), i.e. illnesses they believe are caused by the patient’s work or employment situation.
+All physicians have an obligation to report work-related illnesses (in Norwegian), i.e. illnesses they believe are caused by the patient’s work or employment situation.
 Physicians do not have the same obligation to report work-related injuries, but we still encourage them to also report injuries.

 Notifications of both illnesses and injuries are very important for our prevention work.
 We treat all reports confidentially.

-Employers performing rock work have an obligation to notify the Labour Inspection Authority of any serious situations of danger that have occurred in the workplace.
-You must give notification as soon as possible, using the same telephone number and notification form.
+Employers performing rock work have an obligation to notify the Labour Inspection Authority of any serious dangerous situations that have occurred in the workplace.
+You must give notification as soon as possible, using the same telephone number and notification form as for other types of accidents.

-The term situation of danger refers to a situation that could have led to an accident causing personal injury.
-In some cases, a situation of danger also includes
+The term ‘dangerous situation’ refers to a situation that could have led to an accident causing personal injury.
+In some cases, a dangerous situation also includes

 • violations of laws or regulations